Main Content

 title('Red-Cyan composite view of the rectified stereo pair image')

 Figure contains an axes object.
-The axes object with title Red-Cyan composite view of the rectified stereo pair image contains an object of type image.
+The hidden axes object with title Red-Cyan composite view of the rectified stereo pair image contains an object of type image.

 Convert the rectified input color images to grayscale images.